Aizu’s iconic winter snapshots: the No. 1 Tadami River Bridge Viewpoint and more!

 JR Aizu-Wakamatsu Station (会津若松駅) is a 65-minute ride on the JR Ban'etsu West Line (磐越西線) from JR Kо̄riyama Station (郡山駅), which is 80 minutes by bullet train from JR Tо̄kyо̄ Station (東京駅).

-If you are visiting the Tohoku region, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the valid area for any 5 days of your choice within a 14-day period.
-At only ¥19,350 when purchased overseas, it costs less than a round-trip between Tokyo and Aizu-Wakamatsu (~¥20,000), and the 5 days do not have to be consecutive.
+If you are visiting the Tohoku region, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the valid area for 5 consecutive days.
+At only ¥30,000, it makes for a great companion for rail travel around the region of Tohoku.
 The rail pass covers the Tadami Line, as well as the bullet train from Tokyo to Koriyama.
-Pass holders can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to one month in advance, here.
+Pass holders can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, on the JR-EAST Train Reservation.

 Header image credit: kenko hoshi / JNTO